Credit: Email Image via Shutterstock

 Cost of an email marketing service

 Email marketing services charge users a monthly fee for access to all the tools and software needed for a successful campaign.
 The best services offer pricing options for businesses of all sizes.
-Each service's fees vary, but they generally offer the same type of pricing structure.
+The fees vary by provider, but email marketing services providers generally offer the same type of pricing structure.
 The most common pricing plans are based on the number of emails that will be sent out each month.
-Prices range from between $7 and $15 to send emails to 500 consumers to as much as $90 to $300 to send out 25,000.
+Prices range from $7 to $15 to send emails to 500 consumers to as much as $90 to $300 to send out 25,000.
 Depending on the size of the campaign, some services offer options for sending out even more — from 150,000 emails for $400 a month to 4 million emails for $4,000 a month.

 What to look for in an email marketing service